Ahmedaltamemy167/Data-Science-Data-Analysis-Roadmap/README.md

-# Data Science Data & Analysis Roadmap
+# Data Science & Machine Learning Roadmap

-Welcome to the **Data Science and Data Analysis Roadmap**! 🚀
+Welcome to the **Data Science and Machine Learning Roadmap**! 🚀
-This repository provides a structured and comprehensive guide for anyone interested in learning data science and data analysis, whether you're a beginner or looking to advance your skills.
+This repository provides a structured and comprehensive guide for anyone interested in learning data science and Machine Learning, whether you're a beginner or looking to advance your skills.

 ## (Choose one of these courses for every topic)